NVIDIA/NeMo/README.md

 **Slurm**: The `bignlp_path` parameter will automatically be mounted to the container at the same path as in the local file system.
 Any additional directories that should be mounted must be specified using the `container_mounts` parameter.
+If the paths contain the colon character (`:`), the code will assume both the source and destination paths are provided.
-All the paths will be mounted to the same path inside and outside the container.
+Otherwise, the given paths will be mounted to the same path inside the container.
 The `data_dir` parameter can also be modified to point to where the dataset will be loaded from or saved.
 The `base_results_dir` can also be modified to point to where the results, checkpoints and logs will be stored.
 These last two parameters will be automatically mounted into the container.
+The parameters `cluster` and `cluster_type` must be set to `bcm` for all the tasks.

 **Base Command Platform**: The `bignlp_path` should be set to /opt/bignlp/bignlp-scripts , which is the default location where the scripts